> Skip repeated content

 What type of doctor treats meniscus tears?

-Will a meniscus tear heal on its own?
+Can a meniscus tear heal on its own?

-The meniscus has a limited blood supply and, therefore, has limited ability to heal on its own.
+The meniscus has a limited blood supply and, therefore, it has limited ability to heal on its own.
 Only the outer one-third of the meniscus contains blood vessels required for healing.
 This is known as the “red zone.”
 The inner two-thirds of the meniscus is avascular (meaning there is no blood supply) and is also known as the “white zone.”
 Most meniscus tears that affect the white zone cannot heal on their own.

 Simple walking and other activities that do not require twisting, pivoting, rapid change of direction, etc., are generally well-tolerated after a meniscus tear.
 Tears can progress over time, but the rate of progression is generally gradual and highly variable.
 Pain is the guide.
 If a tear is being made worse, there will generally be associated symptoms of increased pain.